Sparkling Symi is the Best Greek Island You’ve Never Heard Of

 Marathounda Beach

 After exhausting my monastery experience in about two hours, I take a walk over to the nearest beach, Marathounda.
 I know taxi boats take people to and from this beach from town each day.
-So I’m thinking maybe I can catch one of those back to town earlier than 3:30pm.
+Maybe I can catch one of those back to town earlier than 3:30pm.

 The walk is about two miles down the main road.
 It’s uphill, then downhill, then uphill again but it isn’t too bad on a beautiful day.
 And since I haven’t seen many of Symi’s beaches this is a good chance for a little quality beach time.